WHY ARE WE HAVING TO REDUCE COSTS AND MAKE EFFICIENCY SAVINGS?

 Established the Enhancing Pembrokeshire Grant fund, which provides resources to support local organisations to offset the impact of second homes within their communities

-HOW WILL COSTS BE REDUCED AND EFFICIENCY SAVINGS MADE?
+HOW WILL COSTS BE REDUCED AND EFFICIENCY SAVINGS FOR 2019-20 BE MADE?

 The proposed Council Budget Requirement for 2019-20 is £220.49m.